thota-sasanth/Optimizing-Tourist-Itineraries-Using-Simulated-Annealing/README.md

 <br>

 The algorithm starts at a high temperature with a random initial solution and gradually finds an optimal solution after cooling down based on a neighborhood exploration strategy.
-The model flow charts looks like -
+The model flow chart looks like -
 <br>
 <br>
 <p align="center">